30+ DIYs to Make a Boutonniere for Different Occasions

 You could choose different floral combinations to design lovely boutonnieres for the male guests at the wedding,

 If you do not desire to discard the boutonniere after one-time use, then making it with faux flowers would be a great idea indeed.
-Choose the flowers in a way that they match the color of the suit or tuxedo.
+Choose the flowers in a way that match the color of the suit or tuxedo.

 For a sports fanatic, a replica of a football inside a boutonniere would indeed be fun, just like the one shown in the picture below.